Secrets management for connection credentials

 To simplify the management of your connection credentials, you can use an external secrets manager to securely store and retrieve sensitive information like passwords and API tokens.

-The Secrets Management feature in Workato allows you to use secrets in place of hardcoded connection credentials.
-Centralizing credential management can help you adopt security best practices like password rotation without needing to manually update credentials wherever they're in use.
+The Secrets Management feature in Workato lets you use secrets in place of hardcoded connection credentials.
+Centralizing credential management can help you adopt security best practices, like password rotation, without manually updating credentials wherever they're in use.